Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 The following sections explain the usage, structure, and creation of *Reference Applications* that can target many different evaluation boards.

+Refer to [Pack Creation s&raquo; Project Examples](pack-tools.md#project-examples) for information on how to publish projects examples as part of software packs.

 ## Types of Reference Applications

 *Reference Applications* may show the usage of middleware, software libraries, and custom code that can run on many different target hardware boards.
 Such software uses [application programming interfaces (APIs)](https://en.wikipedia.org/wiki/API) to interface with hardware interfaces or other software components.